Skip to main content

 Miami

 Housing costs have escalated dramatically.
-No state income tax but high property taxes and insurance.
+No state income tax, but high property taxes and steep coastal insurance.
 Overall cost of living has risen sharply since 2020.

 Atlanta